jarus/blog/2012/07/30/dash-documentation-browser-for-mac.rst

 :public: True
 :tags: ["mac", "dash", "docs", "flask"]
-:summary: "A programmer need documentation."
+:summary: "A programmer needs documentation."

 Documentation.
 Every programmer needs documentation about a framework or the standard library of a programming language.
 If you using Mac OS than you should take a look on `Dash`_.
 It's a great application to browse in documentation or manage snippets.
 I'm not the guy with millions snippets so I am not qualified to rate the snippet part of Dash but the documentation browsing part is amazing.